lumina-gov/laws/in_force/protected/rights_and_duties.md

 3. Everyone the right to criticise all forms of of ideas, or ideologies, whether it may be offensive or not.
 4. Everyone has the right to own personal property alone as well as in association with others, which shall not be taken from them by others or the government without their consent.
 5. No person above adult age besides those older by less than 3 years should have or form any intimate relationships with minors.
+6. Everyone has the right to the free exercise of religion in private or to not participate in any religion.

 ### Section 3: Government
 The Ministry of Security and Ministry of Justice shall protect the following liberties: